Key Facts About the McClellan Road Bike Lanes

 Click here for information from the City of Cupertino’s website

-Current Status (May 2022): The McClellan Road bike lanes have construction complete in Phase 1 (2020) and Phase 2 (2021).
+Current Status (July 2024): The McClellan Road bike lanes have construction complete in Phase 1 (2020) and Phase 2 (2021) and Phase 3 (2024).
 (See below for where the different phases are located.)
-The second phase will connect with the Regnart Trail when it is opened near the Cupertino Library.
-Phase 2 included minor paint changes to the DeAnza / McClellan/ Pacifica intersection, though further changes are planned for that intersection in Phase 3.
+The bike lanes now connect with the Regnart Trail near Torre Avenue.
+Phase 2 included minor paint changes to the DeAnza / McClellan/ Pacifica intersection, which were completed with significant updates in Phase 3, including new signals.

-Phase 3 includes the portion of the lanes from Imperial to Byrne, on the westernmost portion of the lanes.
+Phase 4 includes the portion of the lanes from Imperial to Byrne, on the westernmost portion of the lanes.
 Due to a lack of right-of-way, this portion cannot currently be built and is on hold.
-Phase 3 also includes updates to the McClellan(Pacifica)/DeAnza intersection.
-The design for that will be complete in June 2022, and construction will begin in January 2023.

 Why Does Walk-Bike Cupertino Support this Project?